Yes No Share to Facebook

 Answer: While there is no legal obligation regarding haunted status per se, sellers must disclose any latent defects that may affect the property’s value or safety.
 The law, established in McGrath v.
 MacLean et al., 1979 CanLII 1691, indicates that failure to do so could lead to legal trouble.
 Although the case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, was dismissed due to a lack of evidence, sellers should err on the side of caution to avoid rumors that could stigmatize the property.
 Traffic Ticket Rescue can assist with navigating your legal disclosure responsibilities to ensure a smoother selling process.

-Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?
+Does the Seller of a House Need to Disclose That the House Is Haunted to the Buyer?

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted